Frequently Asked Questions

 - Hold a veterinary qualification

-- Have spent a minimum of two years in veterinary practice
+- Have spent a minimum of one year in veterinary practice

 - UK-based applicants must also be on the RCVS Home Practising Register, whilst applicants based outside the UK must hold a qualification that would entitle them to register as a member of the RCVS